Why is order flow so persistent?: Conclusions

 \section{Conclusions}

-We have shown that in the LSE the cause of long-memory on short timescales (corresponding to 500 transactions or less, typically about an hour) is overwhelmingly due to autocorrelated trading by investors (which we call splitting), rather than correlated trading by different investors (which we call herding).
-Our belief is that this is mainly due to single individuals who consistently execute their large orders through at most a few brokers, splitting them into small pieces.
-This is exactly what one expects from algorithmic brokerages, who take large orders, split them into pieces and execute them throughout the day.
-We observe only weak herding at short time scales, and for longer times we observe anti-herding, i.e. the trading of a given individual is anti-correlated with that of other individuals.
-We are only able to obtain statistically significant results for fairly short time scales of less than an hour.
-It is quite possible that herding is a stronger factor on longer timescales.
+We have shown that in the LSE the cause of the extreme persistence of order flow on short timescales (corresponding to 500 transactions or less, typically about an hour) is overwhelmingly due to autocorrelated trading by individual members of the exchange rather than interactions between them.
+The fact that bursts of orders of the same sign mainly come from a single member, rather than several members, suggests that on these timescales herding is dominated by order splitting.
+We observe behavior at very short time scales that can be interpreted as herding, but for longer times this goes to zero, and indeed, we often observe that the order flow of a given exchange member is actually anti-correlated with that of others.
+We should make the caveat that we are only able to obtain statistically significant results for fairly short time scales of less than a few hours.
+This makes it quite possible that herding is a stronger factor on longer timescales.

-The analysis we have performed is based on data identifying the members of the exchange, who often act as brokers for other investors.
-In order to understand whether these results apply to investors, we developed a set of models for investor behavior and choice of broker.
-We then combined these into scenarios of investor behavior/brokerage, and used these as null hypotheses.
-The decomposition of order flow under these null hypotheses is then compared to the data.
-Even though our analysis was done at the level of brokers, we are able to show that the qualitative conclusion that splitting dominates herding applies at the level of investors as well.
+Our analysis is based on a decomposition of the autocorrelation function into a component due to cross-correlation of different investors and a component due to autocorrelation of investors with themselves.
+We apply this to data identifying the members of the exchange, who often act as brokers for other investors.
+In order to understand whether these results apply to single investors we developed a set of models for investor behavior and brokerage choice.
+We combine these into scenarios with different combinations of investor behavior and brokerage, and use them as null hypotheses.
+The herding null hypotheses are strongly rejected by the data; in contrast, splitting is not rejected.
+We believe that this shows that, even though our analysis was done at the level of brokers, the main conclusion applies at the level of investors as well.